sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 * A stable internet connection throughout the workshop.
 * A GitHub account
-* [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) installed on your local machine.
+* A recent browser or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.
-* The [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension for VS Code.

 Note: The first 120h hours per core of Codespace usage are free per month, we use a codespace with 4 cores for this workshop since 4 cores is the current maximum for free accounts.
 (If you have a Pro account we recommend to switch to an 8 core machine.)